-- the technical potential and feasibility of advanced energy technology development in the state; - the current status of the technologies in terms of development, commercialization, and consumer uptake; - technology economics and the current/historic level of subsidies supporting installations in the state; - the goal of spreading the stimulus across a number of technologies to promote diversity in energy resources; - the degree to which the technologies or products involve in-state manufacturing; - the potential for consumer savings and the freeing up of consumer income from lower energy bills, as well as associated benefits, such as the wide geographic dispersion of energy efficiency investments; - the extent to which public investment would require or likely induce complementary private investment; - existing laws, regulations, and policy in the energy/climate arena, and any focus on specific advanced energy technologies in the state; and - any unique technical or cost circumstances in the state related to energy supply and use in the power, transportation, and building sectors.
+- the technical potential and feasibility of advanced energy technology development in the state; - the current status of the technologies in terms of development, commercialization, and consumer uptake; - technology economics and the current/historic level of subsidies supporting installations in the state; - the goal of spreading the stimulus across a number of technologies to promote diversity in energy resources, and to provide for transitional job training for workers in current energy sectors; - the degree to which the technologies or products involve or could involve in-state manufacturing; - the potential for consumer savings and the freeing up of consumer income from lower energy bills, as well as associated benefits, such as the wide geographic dispersion of energy efficiency investments; - the extent to which public investment would require or likely induce complementary private investment; - existing laws, regulations, and policy in the energy/climate arena, and any focus on specific advanced energy technologies in the state; and - any unique technical or cost circumstances in the state related to energy supply and use in the power, transportation, and building sectors.

-For this analysis, we decided on the following as a representative allocation of \$10 billion in total stimulus spending in Nevada across advanced energy technologies:
+For this analysis, we decided on the following as a representative allocation of \$10 billion in total stimulus spending in West Virginia across advanced energy technologies:

-- Renewable Resources Renewables receive 20% of the public funding, with 15% (\$1.5 billion) going to solar and 5% (500 million) to wind.
-We assume that these public funds are used as financial incentives for the development of additional grid-connected wind and solar facilities and behind-the-meter solar installations. - Energy Efficiency Energy efficiency is allocated one-quarter of the total stimulus dollars assumed, or \$2.5 billion.
+- Renewable Resources Renewables receive 25% of the public funding, with 20% (\$2 billion) going to solar and 5% (\$500 million) to wind.
+We assume that these public funds are used as financial incentives for the development of additional grid-connected wind and solar facilities and behind-the-meter solar installations. - Energy Efficiency Energy efficiency is also allocated 25% of the total stimulus dollars assumed, or \$2.5 billion.
 It is assumed that these investments are incremental to what would otherwise be spent on energy efficiency through existing programs, and would be focused on a subset of programs and measures that in past practice tend to require or induce additional private spend by homeowners and businesses (e.g., high-efficiency appliances; heating, ventilation and air conditioning (HVAC) upgrades; and whole-home retrofits).